frostini/MsgLang/README.md

 ---

 ### Problems MsgLang is Solving
+- SMS marketing is a very effective marketing channel but carries high barriers of entry.
+Adding a simple, low-cost, seamless Monday integration can be a game changing customer magnet.
-- Integrating marketing tools with monday or other crm tools inevitably leads to added complexity (lost time/money), contact list redundancy, and zappier/integration bugs.
+- Integrating marketing tools with Monday or other CRM tools inevitably leads to added complexity (lost time/money), contact list redundancy, and zappier/integration bugs.
 - Marketing tools are expensive.
 MsgLang will be a low cost, high value replacement.
 - Most small/medium-sized business don't have the budget to hire marketing/engineering professionals or the bandwidth to learn and use marketing tools such as autopilot or campaign monitor.